cmannett85/arg_router/README.md

 1. Use a `router` policy to capture the output and modify it.
 This is useful for appending string data, but anything more sophisticated becomes a chore
 2. Write your own `help` node.
 This is the nuclear option as it gives maximal control but is a lot of work, it is very rarely necessary to do this as the node is primarily just the `tree_node` implementation, the actual formatting is delegated
 3. Write your own help formatter policy for the built-in `help` node.
 The `help` node delegates the formatting to a policy, if no formatter is specified when defining a `help` node specialisation the `default_help_formatter` is used.
 This is still non-trivial as the formatter policy needs to perform the compile-time tree iteration in order to process the per-node help data
 4. Write your own line formatter and/or preamble formatter.
-The `default_help_formatter` further delegates formatting to two sub-policies, one that generates the 'preamble' text (i.e. the program name, version, intro) and another that generates each argument in the argument output.  `default_helper_formatter` uses `help_formatter_component::default_preamble_formatter` and `help_formatter_component::default_line_formatter` respectively by default
+The `default_help_formatter` further delegates formatting to three sub-policies, one that generates the 'preamble' text (i.e. the program name, version, intro), another that generates each argument in the argument output, and a final one to generate the addendum.  `default_helper_formatter` uses `help_formatter_component::default_preamble_formatter`, `help_formatter_component::default_line_formatter`, and `help_formatter_component::default_addendum_formatter` respectively by default

 ## Unicode Compliance
 A faintly ridiculous example of Unicode support from the `just_cats` example: